AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/safe_reclamation/rcl01_no_multiple_reclamations.rst

 Notes
 """""""

-Enforcement of this rule can only be provided by manual code review, unless deallocation is forbidden via No_Unchecked_Deallocation.
+Enforcement of this rule can be provided by manual code review, unless deallocation is forbidden via No_Unchecked_Deallocation or SPARK is used, as ownership analysis in SPARK detects such cases.
+Note that storage utilization analysis tools such as Valgrind can usually find this sort of error.
+In addition, a GNAT-defined storage pool is available to help debug such errors.